 Layered Cherry Cheese Pie in a Glass

 Beat ingredients until light and fluffy.

-Break up the browned graham cracker crumbs into small pieces.
+Once the browned graham cracker crumbs have cooled, break them up into small pieces.

 …then a layer of the cherry pie filling.

-You can even top this with whip cream, which totally adds to the yum factor.
+You can even top this with whip cream if you like.

+Layered Cherry Cheese Pie in a Glass